 As mentioned, you can sell a note in part or in full.
 Because many sellers are unfamiliar with this option, we’ll explain the benefits and drawbacks to both choices.

-Should you sell the entire note, you walk away with money in hand and no responsibility for how the mortgage performs.
+Should you sell the entire note, you walk away with money in hand and no responsibility for how the mortgage performs from that point on.
 This is a good option for sellers who need a large sum of money quickly and/or wish to avoid the potential financial hassles of owning the note.
 The caveat is that the note is sold at a discount, as the buyer assumes the mortgage-associated risks you once did.

 In the long run, a partial sale typically yields the biggest return.
-This type of sale is a good option for sellers who wish to maintain a stream of income from the mortgage to cover recurring, set expenses, need to receive a moderate, lump sum payment to cover a debt or equipment purchase, and/or need steady income to cover maintenance on a new property.
+This type of sale is a good option for sellers who wish to maintain a stream of income from the mortgage to cover recurring expenses, such as maintenance on a new property, but need a moderate, lump-sum payment to cover a debt or purchase of some kind.

-A mortgage note sale is typically executed because the seller seeks a large, lump sum of cash to invest in a different financial venture.
-Consequently, the first step in deciding whether selling is the right decision is projecting whether liquidating the note — and in what capacity — is more financially advantageous than retaining it.
-For many sellers, the following situations make selling a note the optimal choice.
+A mortgage note sale is typically executed because the seller wants a large, lump sum of cash to invest in a different financial venture, or needs a large amount of cash for some other reason.
+Consequently, the first step in deciding whether selling is the right decision is projecting whether liquidating the note is better financially than retaining it.
+For many sellers, the following situations make selling real estate notes the optimal choice.

 Chance to Make Lucrative Investments

-If an investment comes along that’s more lucrative than owning your mortgage note, now may be the time to sell the note and put the proceeds in a more pecunious financial vehicle.
-There are no limits on the type of investment you can make, but before your put funds somewhere else, it’s a good idea to sit down with an investment planner and explore your options.
+If an investment comes along that’s more lucrative than owning your mortgage note, now may be the time to sell the note and put the proceeds in this new financial vehicle.
+There are no limits on the type of investment you can make, but before you put your funds somewhere else, it’s a good idea to sit down with an investment planner and explore your options.

 Chance to Significantly Reduce Debt

 Nothing brightens the financial future of the average consumer like significantly reducing or eliminating debt.
-If you have a low to mid-range credit score holding you back, consider debt reduction to raise your score power so you can get approval for loans with attractive terms.
+If you have a low to mid-range credit score holding you back, consider debt reduction to raise your score so you can get approved for loans with attractive terms.

 Not Wanting to Own an Inherited Note

 When the owner of a mortgage note dies, his or her heir should receive the note through inheritance.
 If this happens to you, and you aren’t interested in earning income from the product, you can arrange a full purchase of the note through a professional mortgage investor.
-After the note is sold, it’s like you inherited money instead.
+After the note is sold, it will be like you inherited money instead.

 What should I expect after the sale?

 What happens after the sale closes is determined largely by whether you sell the note in part or in full.
 When you sell in full, you receive the largest lump sum payment through a non-recourse transaction that legally disconnects you from the note.
 When you sell in part, you receive a smaller lump sum payment but still receive a percentage of monthly income from the mortgage.
-In either case, the note is monetized in some capacity to supply you with funds.
+In either case, the note is monetized in some capacity – meaning you will at least get some kind of lump-sum payment up front.

 Who We Are